 “[The central message of the film is] a reminder that the life we have in America is pretty darn good and a reminder of the freedoms that enable such a life,” Vance Null, the film's director, told Pure Flix Insider.
 “And, ultimately, a reminder of the price that was paid for the ultimate freedom we have in Jesus.”

-LIMITED TIME ONLY: 'GOD'S NOT DEAD: WE THE PEOPLE' EXCLUSIVELY ON PURE FLIX
+WATCH NOW: 'GOD'S NOT DEAD: WE THE PEOPLE' EXCLUSIVELY ON PURE FLIX

 Null, who played important roles in the previous three films before going on to direct the fourth installment, is excited to bring these powerful messages to audiences.